geracely/CS5001-Final-Project---Group-Chat-Bot/README.md

 pip install gspread
 ```
 **3. Run** \
-Run `main.py`.
+Run the program `python3 main.py`. \
 The function `BOT.infinity_polling()` will keep it running.
 When it is running, the bot is functioning.
 Once it stops, the bot won't work.
 <br />